andberry/berry-website-astro/src/content/blog/jquery-document-ready-vanilla-javascript.md

 ---
-title: 'jQuery $(document).ready() in vanilla JavaScript'
+title: "jQuery $(document).ready() in vanilla JavaScript"
-abstract: 'How to replace the must used jQuery method with vanilla JavaScript'
+abstract: "How to replace the must used jQuery method with vanilla JavaScript"
 createdAt: 20210804
-createdAtDisplay: 'August 04, 2021'
+createdAtDisplay: "August 04, 2021"
 published: true
-tags: ['javascript']
+tags: ["javascript"]
-heroImage: 'ottawa-bridge.jpg'
+heroImage: "@images/halifax-public-gardens.jpg"
 ---

 **jQuery's $(document).ready()** method allows us to safely run code only once **the DOM is loaded and parsed**.